chindit/server-tools/README.md

 - password : password user to log into SMTP server

 - logPrefix : prefix used for logs in Systemd.
 Change it if you want.

+# serverStatus
+Check overall status of running services
+If one service fails, it will try to restart it and will warn you, sending last logs if script is unable to restart service.

+Requirements are the same as for _mirrorCheck_, just edit the few config variables and script is OK.